A geometric model for the derived category of gentle algebras: Indecomposable objects in the derived category of a graded gentle algebra

-Furthermore, it is shown in \cite{BekkertMerklen} that the isomorphism classes of indecomposable objects in $D^b(A-\mod)$ are in bijection with graded homotopy strings and bands up to inverse.
-More precisely, the equivalence is modulo the equivalence relation $\sigma \sim \overline{\sigma}$ for a homotopy string $\sigma$, infinite homotopy strings up to inverse, and pairs consisting of a homotopy band up to inverse and up to permutation and of an isomorphism class of indecomposable $K[X]$-modules.
+Furthermore, in the ungraded case it is shown in \cite{BekkertMerklen} that the isomorphism classes of indecomposable objects in $\Dfd{A}$ are in bijection with graded homotopy strings and bands, see also \cite{BurbanDrozd2002,BurbanDrozd2003,BurbanDrozd2004} for a different proof of the classification).
+More precisely, in this bijection one considers homotopy strings up to inverse $\sigma\sim \overline{\sigma}$ and homotopy bands up to inverse and rotation pairs as well as compatible change of the associated isomorphism class of indecomposable $K[X]$-modules.
 This bijection is the one described in Definition \ref{defi::complex-from-string-or-band}.
+In the graded case, a classification of the indecomposable objects in the perfect derived category of a possibly infinite dimensional but homologically smooth gentle algebra is given in \cite{HaidenKatzarkovKontsevich}.
+In Appendix \ref{AppendixIndecomposableObjectsGraded}, we use Koszul duality to show that the recipe from Definition \ref{defi::complex-from-string-or-band} yields a classification of indecomposable objects in $\Dfd{A}$ considered as the subcategory of $\cD(A)$ generated by the simple $A$-modules for any finite-dimensional graded gentle algebra~$A$.

 \begin{remark} If the field $K$ is algebraically closed, then the matrix $F$ of Definition~\ref{defi::complex-from-string-or-band} (3) can always be chosen to be a Jordan block $J_m(\lambda)$ of size $m$ corresponding to a scalar $\lambda \in K$.
 Note that for $m=1$, we have $P^\bullet_{(\sigma,\mu), J_1(\lambda)} = P^\bullet_{(\sigma,\mu), \lambda}$.
 In the text, if the result or proof does not depend on the scalar $\lambda$, we will sometimes omit it in our notation and we will write $P^\bullet_{(\sigma,\mu)}$ instead of $P^\bullet_{(\sigma,\mu), \lambda}$ . \end{remark}